lemmaworks/mailcore/README.md

        </mailet>
        ```

-       Any email to your domain address will be modified and send to the "forward" address.
+       Any email to your domain address will be modified and sent to the "forward" address.
 The "from's field" is the new from's header of the email, and its domain must be your organization domain.
 The subject of the email will have the format "From xyz@domain.com" where xyz.domain.com is the original sender

-       See org.apache.james.transport.mailets.Forwarder
+       See org.apache.james.transport.mailets.Forwarder for further information

 3. MailCore includes a sample MailTask where email's contents can be pulled from SQL database.